 So, returning to the original question in this story: how do you pick the perfect diamond pendant or better yet start a capsule collection of your own pendant essentials?
 Well, it all starts by understanding a few timeless pendant categories.

-Diamond Solitaires and Clusters
+Natural Diamond Solitaires and Clusters